vishpat/lisp-rs/docs/src/parser.md

 - *Integer*: A signed 64-bit integer
 - *Bool*: A boolean value
 - *Symbol*: A Lisp symbol, similar to the Symbol token
-- *Lambda*: Function object, with the first vector representing the parameters and the second vector representing the body of the function.
+- *Lambda*: Function object, with the first vector representing the parameter labels and the second vector representing the body of the function.
 This object is not used during parsing but will be used during the evaluation phase of the interpreter.
 - *List*: List object

 ## Parser